 Three: Be Stewards of Good, Transparent Government

-The taxpayers deserve to know how the government is spending their hard-earned money and what we are getting for it.
-There must be transparency for all state contracts, as well as set standards that detail what specific services a contractor is expected to provide and the financial penalties for failing to fulfill their contract.
+The taxpayers deserve to know how the government is spending their hard-earned money and what we are, or are not, getting for it.
+There must be transparency and set expectations that are reviewed and reported for all state contracts as well as taxpayer-funded incentive programs.

 - According to the Florida Department of Financial Services, the State spends nearly $51 billion annually on contracted goods and services.